 It is also the case that performance-critical parts of Python libraries are typically implemented in C and are therefore no slower than their C counterparts.
 Every now and again, however, a library is not optimized enough or a program runs too slowly for our liking.
 In these cases, there are several compelling options available to speed up Python programs.
 I recently spent some time experimenting with two of the most popular tools: Cython and PyPy.
 In this two-part post, I will discuss both solutions, starting today with Cython.

-How Cython Speeds Things Up
+How Cython Speeds Up Python Code

 What is Cython?
 Cython is an optimizing static compiler for the Cython language, which is a superset of Python.
 The Cython language supports calling C functions and declaring C types on variables, function arguments and return values.
 Cython programs are actually Python programs that run on the standard CPython interpreter.
 They differ from pure Python programs in that they import compiled Cython modules written in the Cython language.